Sheet metal: Stainless steel

-Aluminum
+Aluminium

-Aluminum, or aluminium in British English, is also a popular metal used in sheet metal due to its flexibility, wide range of options, cost effectiveness, and other properties.
+Aluminium is widely used in sheet metal form due to its flexibility, wide range of options, cost effectiveness, and other properties.
 The four most common aluminium grades available as sheet metal are 1100-H14, 3003-H14, 5052-H32, and 6061-T6.

 Grade 1100-H14 is commercially pure aluminium, highly chemical and weather resistant.
 It is ductile enough for deep drawing and weldable, but has low strength.
 It is commonly used in chemical processing equipment, light reflectors, and jewelry.

 Grade 3003-H14 is stronger than 1100, while maintaining the same formability and low cost.
 It is corrosion resistant and weldable.
 It is often used in stampings, spun and drawn parts, mail boxes, cabinets, tanks, and fan blades.

 Grade 5052-H32 is much stronger than 3003 while still maintaining good formability.
 It maintains high corrosion resistance and weldability.
 Common applications include electronic chassis, tanks, and pressure vessels.

 Grade 6061-T6 is a common heat-treated structural aluminium alloy.
 It is weldable, corrosion resistant, and stronger than 5052, but not as formable.
 It loses some of its strength when welded.
 It is used in modern aircraft structures.

 Brass

 Brass is an alloy of copper, which is widely used as a sheet metal.
 It has more strength, corrosion resistance and formability when compared to copper while retaining its conductivity.

 In sheet hydroforming, variation in incoming sheet coil properties is a common problem for forming process, especially with materials for automotive applications.
 Even though incoming sheet coil may meet tensile test specifications, high rejection rate is often observed in production due to inconsistent material behavior.
 Thus there is a strong need for a discriminating method for testing incoming sheet material formability.
 The hydraulic sheet bulge test emulates biaxial deformation conditions commonly seen in production operations.

 For forming limit curves of materials aluminium, mild steel and brass.
 Theoretical analysis is carried out by deriving governing equations for determining of equivalent stress and equivalent strain based on the bulging to be spherical and Tresca's yield criterion with the associated flow rule.
-For experimentation circular grid analysis is used.
+For experimentation circular grid analysis is one of the most effective methods.